jupyterlab/jupyterlab/docs/source/developer/contributing.rst

    conda install -c conda-forge nodejs

-The canvas node package is not properly packaged for Mac OS X with ARM architectures (M1 and M2).
+The canvas node package is not properly packaged for macOS with ARM architectures (M1 and M2).
 To build JupyterLab on such platforms, you need a few additional packages, and to specify the pkg-config
 path: